 Notification: All new Section 8 program participants are provided information about the FSS Program at their briefing session.
 New Public Housing residents are informed about the FSS Program at their tenant orientation session.
 Family Unification Program Youth (FUPY) applicants will be nominated by the local Public Child Welfare Agency (PCWA).
 The PCWA will notify the youth according to 24 CFR 984.201(d)(6) prior to nomination, to ensure the FSS program is a good fit.
-Any FUPY that wish to join the Family Self Sufficiency Program will be immediately enrolled without going on the waiting list as long as they are within the 120 day requirement.
 Those wishing to participate in the program may submit an application, and are placed on the waiting list according to the date and time their applications are received.
 Under 24 CFR 984.203, FUPY will receive preference on the waiting list because the services provided through PCWA are considered as an FSS related service program.
 The waiting lists for Section 8, PH and FUPY are each kept separately.
 In addition, information about the FSS Program is provided at the time of their initial briefing and at annual recertification to both Public Housing and Section 8 residents, and FUPY applicants upon nomination from the PCWA.